playframework/scalatestplus-play/README.md

 * Raise a Pull Request against the relevant branch
 * The Pull Request will be validated & tested in Travis-CI
-* Builds which don't meet the style guidelines will fail, we recommend running `sbt validateCode` before pushing
+* Builds which don't meet the style guidelines will fail, we recommend running `sbt scalafmtAll scalafmtSbt` before pushing
 * Please use descriptive commit messages

 See more details [here](https://playframework.com/contributing).